Send the link below via email or IMCopy

 Transactional e-commerce sites, we can sell space or run co-branded promotions on site or through their email newsletters or lists to sell access to their audience to third parties.

-Retailers or media owners can sell-on white-labeled services through their online presence such as ISP, e-mail services or photo- sharing services
+Retailers or media owners can sell-on white-labeled services through their online presence such as e-mail services or photo- sharing services

 Companies can gain commission through selling products which are complementary (but not competitive to their own!)